This tutorial shows the configuration of WP Astra – the fastest, lightweight and best theme for Elementor WordPress website.

 - Background.
 Set the color of the background.
 Usually white color.

-- Body & Content and Headers.
+- Body & Content.
 Choose fonts and their style for your texts.
 See available fonts from Google Fonts.

 5.6.
 Other Settings

-- Menus.
-Set it after created contents.
-Can be set from WordPress dashboard.
+Menus.
+Set it after created content.
+It can be set from the WordPress dashboard.
 Appearance -> Menus

-- Widgets.
-Set it after created contents.
-Can be set from WordPress dashboard.
+Widgets.
+Set it after created content.
+It can be set from the WordPress dashboard.
 Appearance -> Widgets.
-You can add widget such as “Recent posts” to your sidebar.
-Can be achieved with Elementor Pro also.
+You can add widgets such as “Recent posts” to your sidebar.
+It can be achieved with Elementor Pro also.

-- Homepage Settings.
-Set it after created contents.
-Can be set from WordPress dashboard.
+Homepage Settings.
+Set it after created content.
+It can be set from WordPress dashboard.
 Settings -> Reading.

 Wrapping It Up